Iowa Coalition for Public Charter Schools

 Why the Mission is Critical

-• Over 50% of students in Iowa’s 6 largest school districts are attending schools rated as below Acceptable by the state of Iowa in 2023.
+• 85% of students in Iowa’s 5 largest urban school districts are attending public schools rated as below "Acceptable" by the state of Iowa in 2024.

 Source- Iowa.gov- https://www.iaschoolperformance.gov/ECP/Home/Index